tsaarni/java-certy/README.md

 Certy is a simple to use Java API for creating X509 certificates on demand when running unit tests.
 No more storing test certificates and private keys in the repository!

-Certy is Java version of similar tool for command line and Golang: [certyaml](https://github.com/tsaarni/certyaml).
+Java-certy is a version of similar tool for command line and Golang called [certyaml](https://github.com/tsaarni/certyaml), and [python-certy](https://github.com/tsaarni/python-certy) for Python.

 ## Documentation